Which courses can I take?

 Below is some information to assist you in preparing for the start of the academic year:

 Mandatory Orientation Activities

-- Attend the mandatory Academic Orientation Day on Tuesday, September 8, 2020 – This will be held online this year.
-More information will be provided to students as it becomes available.
+- Attend the mandatory Academic Orientation Day on Tuesday, September 5, 2023– More information will be provided to students as it becomes available.

 Optional Orientation Activities

-- Register for a Summer Orientation Session – This virtual offering will be hosted on CuLearn and will provide students with an opportunity to explore campus resources.
-Please note that not all information will be relevant for ESP/IESP students.
-If you are unsure about something please send us an email or discuss with one of our Academic Coaches that will be inviting you for a virtual “meet in greet” beginning in August through our Summer Welcome Program.
+- Register for a Summer Orientation Session – This virtual offering will be hosted on Brightspace and will provide students with an opportunity to explore campus resources programs and provide key information prior to starting their first year at Carleton.
+Please note, that not all information will be relevant for ESP students.
+If you are unsure about something please send us an email or discuss with one of our Academic Coaches when you have your essential summer welcome visit beginning the week of August 2nd through our Summer Welcome Program.

 - Participate in the Fall Orientation activities: